esaruoho/paketti-manual/README.md

 ![](attachments/2024-06-17_jump_to_next_previous_track.gif)

 ---
-### 2024-06-17 - esaruoho
+### 2024-06-17 - Improvement: 24st_pitchbend, 36st_pitchbend, 48st_pitchbend, 64st_pitchbend, 96st_pitchbend loaders updated with macros set up

-Improvement: 24st_pitchbend, 36st_pitchbend, 48st_pitchbend, 64st_pitchbend, 96st_pitchbend loaders updated with macros set up .. these init instruments were lagging behind from 12st_pitchbend which had all the goodies
+these init instruments were lagging behind from 12st_pitchbend which had all the goodies
 ![](attachments/2024-06-17_Screenshot_2024-06-17_at_22.51.58.png)

 ---